azpwnz/azpwnz/README.md

 I love software development and the spirit of entrepreneurship.

+Proud to be a member of [Developer DAO](https://www.developerdao.com/) 👨‍💻

 ## Web3 projects

 [3lander NFT on Near blockchain](https://github.com/azpwnz/3lander-near-nft-NCD) - Smart contract that allows to mint 1 of 1 exclusive art NFT and gives the ability to the owner to determine the piece's color.
 There are 3 variations of the work.
 The owner will determine which of the 3 is displayed.